zaiisao/Documentation/en/Interactive Broadcast/audio_profile_web.md

 ## Implementation
-Before proceeding, ensure that you have prepared the development environment.
-See [Integrate the SDK](../../en/Interactive%20Broadcast/web_prepare.md) for more information.
+Before proceeding, ensure that you prepared the development environment.
+See [Integrate the SDK](../../en/Interactive%20Broadcast/web_prepare.md).

 The Agora Web SDK provides the [setAudioProfile](https://docs.agora.io/en/Interactive%20Broadcast/API%20Reference/web/interfaces/agorartc.stream.html#setaudioprofile) method for developers to set appropriate audio profiles according to the scenarios.
 The `profile` parameter sets the sampling rate, bitrate, and encoding mode.